aleixo/javascript-message-broker-poc/ws-ampq-poc/README.md

 ```

 THE WHOLE THING LACK TESTING AND I NEED TO SPEND TIME MAKING EVERYTHING BULLET PROOF.
 BUT FOR THE POC´S SAKE IT IS OK.
-SO PLEASE BE KIND AND SUBMIT ONE ISSUE.
+SO PLEASE BE KIND.

 ```

+## Folder structure / services
+- client - React client that will connect to one services agregator.
+The client will listen on port 3000;
+- services_agregator - Service that will receive client connections and bridge to rabbit.
+This service has to expose three diferent ports so that client connects to (4001,4002,4003).
+If you want fail-over, start the new service with 5001, 5002, 5003 since it is what client is expecting.
+    The service will start publishing on a fanout(pub/sub) queue on a regular interval where agregators consume, so that all other agregators can ensure message delivery on fail-over scenario.
+- server - The actual server instance that will receive events from rabbit;
+- external_api - One api exposed with three POST routes on port 4000:
+    - /external/voice
+    - /external/chat
+    - /external/tickets
+- shared - Some shared classes between all the services.
+Should go as npm private modules.
+- settings - Has connection settings(configs.json), broker configurations settings(brokerConfigs.json) and one script to create all the system queues (for testing only)

 ## TODO
-- [ ] Some messages stick with the queue because of not beeing ack´d.
-THis may be because of the agregator failover.
-The original socked, never acks the original message Only the slave connection tries to do it, but ona diferent tag.
 - [ ] The agregator failover does not seem to be behaving like it should on stress situations.
 - [ ] Guarantee the acknowledgement of all the messages in all the situations.
 - [ ] Configure messages ttl´s.
+- [x] Leaking socket connections.
+- [ ] Spark if persistence and make services_agregator stateless to support beeing all agregators down and persist communications.
+- [ ] Refactor Broker service to use promises

 ## Architecture